engineersmnky/VBA_Rails_Style/README.md

 (Although it is still a work in progess)

-It must be used in conjunction with ValidatorError which will hold the name and error messgae for each object that fails validation
+It must be used in conjunction with ValidatorError which will hold the name and error message for each object that fails validation

 Validator includes multiple methods for retreiving these error including